 Alert your child's teacher and school nurse about the allergy.
 If your child's allergy is severe enough that an epinephrine autoinjector is advised, make certain there are 2 epinephrine autoinjectors in an emergency kit that is always accessible during school, including at recess and on field trips.

 When you are eating out:

-In a restaurant, food may be cross-contaminated with tree nuts.
+In a restaurant, food may be cross contaminated with tree nuts or recipes may change.
 Always ask about ingredients at restaurants.
 Do this even if these are foods that your child has eaten in the past.

-Stay away from buffets with tree nuts to avoid cross-contamination of foods with shared utensils.
+Stay away from buffets with tree nuts to prevent cross contamination of foods with shared utensils.